Holder (ACT)

 Table Chart PROFILE FAQ

-The rate of private health cover is exceptionally high at approximately 61% of the total population (1,752 people), compared to the national average of 55.7%.
-The most common medical conditions are asthma and mental health issues, affecting 9.1 and 9.0% of residents respectively.
-66.8% of residents declare themselves completely clear of medical ailments, compared to 66.3% across Australian Capital Territory.
-Holder has 17.7% of residents aged 65 and over (507 people), which is lower than the 20.6% in Australian Capital Territory.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The prevalence of common health conditions was also low.
+Private health cover was exceptionally high at approximately 61% of the total population, which is 1,752 people.
+This is higher than the national average of 55.7%.
+The most common medical conditions were asthma and mental health issues, impacting 9.1 and 9.0% of residents respectively.
+66.8% of residents declared themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Health outcomes among the working-age population are broadly typical.
+The area has 17.6% of residents aged 65 and over, which is 505 people.
+This is higher than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health